ThomasTJdev/nim_websitecreator/README.md

 - firejail >= `0.9.58`
 - Xvfb (`xorg-server-xvfb`, required by firejail setting `noX=`)

+OBS:
-**For stable development use Nim Stable Release**, Devel may or may not work, but is not stable by definition.
+- **Use Nim Stable Release**, Devel may or may not work.

-**When using Firejail and enabling/disabling a plugin a full restart of NimWC is required.**
-It is therefore not advised to enable/disable plugins in the browser when using Firejail.
+- **When using Firejail and enabling/disabling a plugin a manual full restart of NimWC is required.** It is therefore not advised to enable/disable plugins in the browser when using Firejail.

-Most of Dependencies are also from the NimWC Core Devs team, and are splitted only to give back to the Nim community so they can re-use the code.

 # Install